Benfica, Lisbon: History

 In 1959, the parish was split and gave origin to the parish of São Domingos de Benfica.

-In this period, Lisbon was experiencing a fast growth, in the 1950s the population of the parish was 17,843 inhabitants, forty years later it exceeded 50,000.
+In this period, Lisbon was experiencing a fast growth; in the 1950s the population of the parish was 17,843 inhabitants, forty years later it exceeded 50,000.

 However, in the 1990s, the population of Lisbon started to decline.

-With thousands of people leaving to the suburbs and the parish population declined to the present 38,500 inhabitants.
+With thousands of people leaving to the suburbs, the parish population declined to the present 38,500 inhabitants.

 Landmarks

 The biggest park of Lisbon, the Monsanto Forest Park, is mostly (until the A5 that serves as a geographic limit with other parishes of Lisbon) located in Benfica.